Mia Justice Smith

 In Mike Brodie’s Failing, there is a photograph of a young woman sound asleep on a pink blanket.
 Skip ahead in the book and we see her now awake holding a cigarette on a makeshift bed in the back of a van.
 A little further up, she’s shooting up through her foot next to a Lisa Frank book, and on the next page there’s just her pregnant stomach under a tank-top that says “baby.”
 Across the vein on her right arm is the letter X, which stands for X marks the spot.
 This young woman is Mia Justice Smith, an artist in her own right whose photographs of hitchhiker life exude the romance and ethos of absolute freedom.

-As a teenager, Mia went in and out of homelessness while battling addiction.
-In 2021, she hopped her first train and soon after met Mike Brodie.
-Reflecting on that first ride, Mia wrote in 2022: “I don’t know if I had ever experience a feeling like that, you know?
+Reflecting on that first ride, Mia wrote in 2022: “I don’t know if I had ever experienced a feeling like that, you know?
 All I knew was that me strung out, was definitely not the move anymore, and I had found a purpose.”

 But that freedom was tragically cut short.
 In 2022, Mia lost her life to an overdose.
 She was 23 years old.